vide/wallos-charts/README.md

 # wallos-charts

-A Helm chart for the Wallos subscription manager
+A Helm chart for the Wallos subscription manager.

 ## Prerequisites